 2. Marinades for Extra Flavor

-- Honey and Mustard: A sweet-savory glaze.
+- Honey and Mustard: Creates a sweet-savory glaze that caramelizes beautifully when cooked.

-3. Dry Rubs
+3. Dry Rubs for a Flavorful Crust

 Mastering Cooking Techniques